 Our experts analyze the pricing trends — one-bedroom, two-bedroom, year-over-year and month-over-month — in Boston and surrounding areas and provide comparisons to the entire metro area, nearby cities and some of the most desirable and expensive cities in the United States.
 Take a look at the last 12 months of Boston rent prices in the chart below.

-Boston rent prices decreased over the last month.
-From December to January, the city experienced a -1.51% decrease for the price of a one-bedroom apartment.
-The rent price for a Boston one-bedroom apartments currently stands at $2,546.0.
+Boston rent prices increased over the last month.
+From March to April, the city experienced a 1.04% increase for the price of a one-bedroom apartment.
+The rent price for a Boston one-bedroom apartments currently stands at $2,525.0.

-Rent prices have decreased in Boston over the last month.
+Rent prices have increased in Boston over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
-Rent prices in 4 of the Boston suburbs increased last month.
-On the other hand, 2 local areas experienced a decrease in the price of a one-bedroom apartment.
+Rent prices in 3 of the Boston suburbs increased last month.
+On the other hand, 4 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include:

-Rent increased in Allston, MA, Somerville, MA, Medford, MA, Quincy, MA .
+Rent increased in Framingham, MA, Quincy, MA, Medford, MA .

-Rent growth in Boston over the past year has been declining.
+Rent growth in Boston over the past year has been on the rise.
 When compared to major cities nearby, along with some of the most expensive cities in the country, Boston rent prices appear to be relatively affordable for local residents.

 The price for a Boston one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.